Drunk Driving Stats To Remember Before You Have That Last Beer

 The Daily Disaster

 OK, so let’s get started with the basics.
-According to https://www.nhtsa.gov/risky-driving/drunk-driving, around 29 people die in the United States every single day, due to alcohol-impaired driving.
+Around 29 people die in the United States every single day, due to alcohol-impaired driving.
 That works out at around one person every 50 minutes.
 Sure, when you consider the population, it might seem like a small number, but let’s be honest.
 Those 29 people make up more two-thirds of a football squad.
 It’s a whole school class.
 And it’s probably a lot more people dying, every day, that you can truly count as people you know as friends that you would trust with your life.

 A Young Disease

-As pointed out over at https://billhurst.com/indianapolis-drunk-driving-accident-lawyer/, if you are between the ages of 21 and 34 you are more likely to drunk drive than any other age.
+If you are between the ages of 21 and 34 you are more likely to drunk drive than any other age.
 And let’s be clear – if you get caught or, perish the thought, end up causing someone harm as a result, you will get the book thrown at you.
 At the very least you can expect a fine well into the four-figure area – which not many young people can afford.

 A Widespread Problem

-As discussed over at https://www.bactrack.com/blogs/expert-center/35040645-dui-statistics, the FBI report that 1.4 million people are arrested for driving under the influence of alcohol or narcotics.
+The FBI report that 1.4 million people are arrested for driving under the influence of alcohol or narcotics.
 While that’s only 1% of the 112 million who admit to driving drunk, it’s still a significant sum.
 However, the average person convicted of alcohol-impaired driving has done it already 80 times.
 If you drive drunk, one big question you should be asking is – how many times have you got left?

 A New Hope?